 By Daja, Contributing Writer

 Did you know that you have more bacteria in your microbiome than you have human cells in your whole body?
-By a ratio of 100 to 1!
+Up to a ratio of 100 to 1!
 Your human genome may be set for life, but your microbiome is constantly changing!
 It can be healthy or sick and there’s a lot you can do to help it be there former and not the latter!